Code-Institute-Submissions/F1MemoryGame/README.md

 I expect that the majority of the users will fall into the following criteria:

-- Be a Forumula One Fan.
+- Be a Formula One Fan.
-- A user looking for a time waster.
+- A user looking for a time-waster.
 - A user looking for a challenging memory game.

 ### User Stories

-- As a user, I want the site to simple to use and visually appealing.
+- As a user, I want the site to be simple to use and visually appealing.
-- As a user, I want the cards to be shuffled everytime I play it.
+- As a user, I want the cards to be shuffled every time I play it.
 - As a user, I want to be able to see how well I am playing the game (Score).
 - As a user, I want instructions on how to play the game.
 - As a user, I want to have fun!.